 Vision and mission

-Over the next 5 years, our ambition is to develop the CTO Theme to deliver new therapies Regenerative Health at LUMC.
+Over the next 5 years, our ambition is to develop the CTO Theme to deliver new therapies Regenerative Medicine at LUMC.
 Clinician scientists interacting closely with and inspired by basic scientists will advance applications of Regenerative Medicine in tissue and organ repair.
 We will adapt and combine cells, including stem cells, and biomaterials for direct transfer to patients.
 In addition, we will use them as personalised or disease specific models to identify drugs and gene therapies for precision medicine.

 Original and collaborative thinking